sbrannen/spring-framework/GraalVM_Testing.md

 - `convertObjectToStringWithJavaTimeOfMethodPresent()`: fails because the GraalVM agent does not detect that it needs to include superclasses in `reflect-config.json` when `Class#getMethod` is invoked (as in `org.springframework.util.ClassUtils.getStaticMethod()`).
-	This may be a bug in the GraalVM agent.
-As a workaround, we have added an `allDeclaredMethods` entry to `reflect-config.json` for `java.time.ZoneRegion` so that the `of(String)` method defined in `ZoneId` (`ZoneRegion`'s superclass) is visible via reflection.
+	See [GraalVM issue #2237](https://github.com/oracle/graal/issues/2237).
+As a workaround, we have added an entry to `reflect-config.json` for `java.time.ZoneRegion` so that the `of(String)` method defined in `ZoneId` (`ZoneRegion`'s superclass) is visible via reflection.

 ### Reflection